djtrumbe/blog/content/about/_index.md

 ---
 title: "About"
 ---
-Hey all!
-I’m a CS major, turned Application Support person who works in the trading industry for Chicago Trading Company.
-My wife, Faye, and I moved to London in late 2007, where we live and work now.

-Some of my interests include brewing beer, programming in Python, watching sports and TV and hanging out with friends.
+I’m a technologist, fussy coffee lover, student of fine BBQ, amateur/home chef, husband and father.
+I’ve spent most of my adult life in Chicago, with a long stint in London.
+The engineer in me is always looking to challenge myself and to learn and grow as a person.